mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_packaging.rst

 Installing the Python package
 -----------------------------

-We first go to the folder contaning our *project* folder and we build and install the *project* filder within it using :program:`pip` as follows
+We first go to the folder containing our *project* folder and we build and install the *project* folder within it using :program:`pip` as follows

 .. code-block:: console